RavDas/Petshop-App-Deployment/README.md

 ![1 3](https://github.com/user-attachments/assets/ea3bfd75-f62e-4b9f-9086-95a4fc3dd33d)

 Add this stage to the pipeline to build and push it to the docker hub, and run the container.
+Trivy is used to scan the Docker image being built.

 ```
        stage('Install Docker') {
                 steps {
                     dir('Ansible'){
                        script {